Did you know?

 Do Nautilus leave their shell?

-The only cephalopod with a shell that can be examined is a nautilus.
+Its the only cephalopod with a shell that can be examined.
 The shell offers security in addition to being attractive.
-The nautilus has a fleshy aperture called a hood that it may use to lock the shell shut when it wants to retreat within.
-The diameter of a nautilus shell may be between 8 and 10 inches.
+They haves a fleshy aperture called a hood that it may use to lock the shell shut when it wants to retreat within.
+The diameter of its shell may be between 8 and 10 inches.

 About Ocean Info